Questions & Answers School Board Campaigning

 After the Election

-If your activity is over, you can now dissolve your committee by filing a final report and a DR-3.
+If your campaign activity is over, you can dissolve your committee by filing a final report and a Statement of Dissolution (DR-3).
 You may leave your committee open as long as you wish, so long as you continue to file reports when due.

-If a candidate's name WILL NOT appear on the ballot in 2013, but has an open committee, a report would be filed on January 19, 2014 -- Covering all of 2013.
+If a candidate's name WILL NOT appear on the ballot in 2015, but has an open committee, a report is due by January 19, 2016 -- Covering all of 2015.

 WHAT DO I HAVE TO REPORT?

-All the money you take in (including personal funds), all the money you spend, all the debts you incur, and all the donated items or services you receive (in-kind contributions) are required to be reported.
-You must ITEMIZE all contributions over $25 received by your committee from the same person (including your personal funds) by date received, full name and complete address.
-You must likewise ITEMIZE all expenditures of $5 and over by date spent, full name and complete address of the creditor (list as "unitemized" all receipts and expenses under these amounts).
+All the money you receive (including personal funds), all the money you spend, all the debts you incur, and all the donated items or services you receive (in-kind contributions) are required to be reported.
+You must ITEMIZE all contributions over $25 in a calendar year received by your committee from the same person (including your personal funds) by date received, full name and complete address.
+You must likewise ITEMIZE all expenditures of $5 or more by date spent, full name and complete address of the creditor (list as "unitemized" all receipts and expenses under these amounts).

 HOW DO I REPORT SPENDING PERSONAL FUNDS FOR MY CAMPAIGN?